-Fresh fish and exquisite tasting menus draw hungry travelers to the renowned Uri Buri restaurant
+Fresh fish and exquisite tasting menus draw hungry travelers to the renowned Uri Buri restaurant.

 Diners visit this restaurant in far-flung Acre for the amazing food, but also in the hope of catching a glimpse of Uri, the man.
-With his long white beard, everlasting smile and cheerful disposition, Uri Yarmias could easily pass for Santa Claus, and he enjoys the comparison with the sunny denizen of the North Pole.
+With his long white beard, everlasting smile and cheerful disposition, Uri 'Buri' Jeremias could easily pass for Santa Claus, and he enjoys the comparison with the sunny denizen of the North Pole.

-Part of Yarmias' international fame stems from his 2006 book, "Uri Buri – Fish & Seafood,” that takes food lovers on an in-depth journey into his world.
-Cooking along the shores of the Mediterranean taught him the ins and outs of choosing the right fish and the best local ingredients to bring out the right flavors from the day's catch.
+Part of Jeremias' international fame stems from his book, "Uri Buri – Fish & Seafood,” that takes food lovers on an in-depth journey into his world.
+Cooking along the shores of the Mediterranean taught him the ins and outs of choosing the right fish and the best local ingredients to bring out just the right flavors from the day's catch.
 In the book, he goes into how-to mode on grilling, roasting, curing, pickling, smoking, frying, stewing, steaming and baking to help share his love of food from the sea with at-home chefs.

 MORE FROM THE GRAPEVINE: